 Prevention: P201: Obtain special instructions before use.
 P202: Do not handle until all safety precautions have been read and understood.
-P260: Do not breathe dust/gas/mist/vapours/spray.
+P260: Do not breathe dust/gas/mist/vapors/spray.
 P264: Wash thoroughly after handling.
-P273: Avoid release to the environment.
+P270: Do not eat, drink or smoke when using this product.
+P270: Do not eat, drink or smoke when using this product.
 P280: Wear protective gloves/protective clothing/eye protection/face protection.